Skip to main content

 7. Click Save.

-2. Add a Title for the app.
+2. Add a Title for the analysis.

 3. Add a Toggle that uses include_archived as a Configuration field, with a label reading Include archived reviews?.